TarunKumarSahariya/sql/README.md

 LIMIT 5
 ```
 Here's a breakdown of the results for top paying skills for Data Analysts:
-**PostgreSQL**, **MySQL** are the amongst the top when it comes to relational database management systems which are usually run on operating systems like **Linux** which is also among the top skills.
+- **PostgreSQL**, **MySQL** are the amongst the top when it comes to relational database management systems which are usually run on operating systems like **Linux** which is also among the top skills.
-**gitlab** is highly valued skill for version control, CI/CD (Continuous Integration/Continuous Deployment), and collaboration on code repositories.
+- **Gitlab** is highly valued skill for version control, CI/CD (Continuous Integration/Continuous Deployment), and collaboration on code repositories.
-**Pyspark** A Python API for Apache Spark used for big data processing and machine learning.
+- **Pyspark** A Python API for Apache Spark used for big data processing and machine learning.

 ### 5. Most Optimal Skills to Learn